Take a virtual tour of the Collection of Scientific Instruments

 More than 1,000 items from the UNIL-EPFL Collection of Scientific Instruments have now been made accessible online, enabling students, researchers, and the public to explore the history of science, even in the midst of a modern pandemic.

-Now, thanks to the LHST’s digitization of this unique resource, virtual visitors can safely take advantage of the historical and scientific insights it has to offer, even from a distance.
+Now, thanks to the LHST’s new website, virtual visitors can safely take advantage of the historical and scientific insights it has to offer, even from a distance.

-The collection’s digital counterpart was achieved by taking multiple photographs of each instrument from different angles.
+The collection’s digital counterpart was assembled from taking multiple photographs of each instrument from different angles.
 Each entry contains images of the instruments, plus meticulous details about their dimensions, origins, and use.
 The site also allows users to search for instruments, or browse by instrument category, country, or time period.

 “In collaboration with Valentine Bernasconi, who has just obtained her Master of Science in Digital Humanities from EPFL, we have opted for a simple and elegant design, which highlights the beautiful photographs taken by Professor Loude over the years,” says LHST head Jérôme Baudry.

-“With some simple but effective search tools, we hope that this online inventory will interest not only experts (historians, curators, collectors, etc.) but also students and the general public.
+“With some simple but effective search tools, we hope that this virtual visit of the Collection will interest not only experts (historians, curators, collectors, etc.) but also students and the general public.
 This heritage collection deserves to be rediscovered.”